 Add Herbs and Spices

-Sprinkle over some chopped fresh herbs, like parsley, dill or chives, for extra flavor.
-A dash of smoked paprika or cayenne pepper also gives a sneaky kick.
+You could sprinkle over some chopped fresh herbs, like parsley, dill or chives, for flavor, too.
+A sprinkle of smoked paprika or cayenne pepper also adds a sneaky kick.

 Lemon-Dill Patties

-Add 1 tablespoon fresh lemon juice and 1 teaspoon dill to the salmon mixture for a bright, fresh twist.
+For a bright, fresh twist, mix in 1 tablespoon fresh lemon juice and 1 teaspoon dill with the salmon mixture.

 Gluten-Free Option